abdlmaruf/PredSpot-SF/README.md

 # PredSpot-SF
-Prediction of Recombination Hotspots using Sequence Based Features
+PredSpot-SF: Prediction of Recombination Hotspots using Sequence Based Features